 The constraints for the system design are informed by the volume and the variety of the data.
-The capability to run the whole graph derivation on a single machine was a minor goal as well.
+The capability to run the whole graph derivation on a single machine21 was a minor goal as well.
 In total, the raw inputs amount to a few terabytes of textual content, mostly newline delimited JSON.
 More importantly, while the number of data fields is low, certain documents are very partial with hundreds of different combinations of available field values found in the raw reference data.
 This is most likely caused by aggregators passing on reference data coming from hundreds of sources, each of which not necessarily agreeing on a common granularity for citation data and from artifacts of machine learning based structured data extraction tools.

 Each combination of fields may require a slightly different processing path.
 For example, references with an Arxiv identifier can be processed differently from references with only a title.
-Over 50% of the raw reference data comes from a set of eight field set variants, as listed in Table 3.